kingshhub/hng13betask2/CountryCurrencyAPI/README.md

-Country Currency & Exchange API
+HNG Backend Task 2: Country Currency & Exchange API

-A RESTful API built with Node.js, TypeScript, Express, and TypeORM (MySQL) that caches country and exchange rate data from external sources, computes estimated GDP, and provides CRUD operations with filtering and sorting.
+A robust RESTful API built with Node.js, TypeScript, and Express, designed to fetch, process, cache, and serve global country data, currency exchange rates, and computed estimated GDP values.

+The application adheres to a clean, layered architecture (Controller, Service, Entity) and uses TypeORM with MySQL for persistence.

-Stack
+ Stack and Technologies

 Runtime: Node.js